Planning an incredible trip to the Big Easy and want to explore some of the best day trips from New Orleans during your visit?

 Another great day trip from New Orleans if you’re looking for something not too far away but truly unique is visiting the Infinity Science Center in Mississippi.
 Just under an hour away from the heart of New Orleans, you can learn all about space, earth, and science programs in this amazing science center and museum!

 Besides being an immersive space and science museum, this is also the official visitor center for the NASA Stennis Space Center, a rocket testing facility.

-Learn about the different discoveries on earth to space from exhibits like the Hurrican Prediction Lab, Carnivorous Plants Conservatory teaching you all about meat-eating plants, the kid’s exhibit Big Blue Blocks that teaches engineering, to the outdoor Biome Boardwalk that takes you through different natural habitats, plus more!
+Learn about the different discoveries on earth to space from exhibits like the Hurrican Prediction Lab, Carnivorous Plants Conservatory teaching you all about meat-eating plants, the kid’s exhibit Big Blue Blocks which teaches engineering, to the outdoor Biome Boardwalk that takes you through different natural habitats, plus more!